cybera/synthi/manual/src/sections/TransformationExamples.md

 If your source data is in the form of spreadsheets made for humans to read easily, you may have to do a fair bit of work to turn it into good structured data.
-If the spreadsheet is very basic 2D data without extra formatting, you may be able to just export a .csv file that you can directly import to ADI.
+If the spreadsheet is very basic 2D data without extra formatting, you may be able to just export a .csv file that you can directly import to Synthi.
 But often, for presentation purposes, a spreadsheet will put values in some strange places that don't allow you to just export to .csv.

 In the following example, we have an Excel spreadsheet with 40 values stored in 2 columns, where